 Alternative method advantages:

-- ACH networks: $0-$3 costs for domestic transfers under $25,000
+- ACH networks: US$0-US$3 costs for domestic transfers under US$25,000.

-- Cryptocurrency solutions: 24/7 settlement without banking hour restrictions
+- Cryptocurrency solutions: 24/7 settlement without banking hour restrictions.

-- In-network transfers: Instant transfers in business banking platforms like Bancoli
+- In-network transfers: Instant transfers in business banking platforms like Bancoli.

 Conclusion